chriso23/firebase-cli/README.md

     ```
     Make sure that the version of the Firebase CLI is v4.1.0 or later.

-3. After installing the CLI, you must authenticate.
-Sign into Firebase using your Google account by running the following command:
+3. After installing the CLI, you must authenticate. you can sign into Firebase using your Google account by running the following command:
     ```bash
     firebase login
     ```